 IVF preparation involves adjusting diet, supplements, and lifestyle several months prior to treatment so that it optimizes the quality of eggs, sperm, and embryos.

-A balanced IVF preparation diet, targeted supplements, and healthy lifestyle choices—started a few months before IVF preparation—can improve fertility and help both partners feel more confident and in control during their IVF journey.
+A balanced IVF preparation diet, targeted supplements, and healthy lifestyle choices—started a few months before IVF preparation—can improve fertility and help both partners feel more confident and in control during their IVF journey when preparing for IVF.

-Your fertility consultant can also help you choose the IVF best protocol based on your health profile and medical history, improving your outcomes.
+Your fertility consultant can also help you choose the IVF best protocol based on your health profile and medical history, improving your outcomes when planning how to prepare for IVF.

 What health tests will I need to have?